jordankeiller/AC31007-Coursework-Team-2/Sprint 2/Sprint_Review/README.md

 # Sprint 2 Review

-Any documentation that is important for the sprint review is in here.
+Please find the powerpoint for the Scrum review in this directory, and the video below.

 # Video link for the demonstration of the functionality:
 * https://vimeo.com/508849234